 The starting current is reduced by connecting the three phase reactor in series with the starter.
 When the motor reaches its steady state, the reactor is removed from the circuit.
 The reactor starter circuit is shown in the figure below.

 The circuit breaker CBs is closed to start the machine.
 When the motor reaches its full speed, the CBs is closed to introduce the reactor at the neutral end of the stator winding.
 Thus, the starting current of the motor is reduced to its minimum value.

 Saturable Starter Reactor

-The saturable reactor is introduced in series with the stator, and its gives the soft start to the motor.
+The saturable reactor is introduced in series with the stator, and it gives the soft start to the motor.
 The saturable reactor has DC control winding which controlled the torque of the motor steplessly.
 The reactance of the saturable reactance can be varied steplessly by changing the control winding current.

-In the starting, the reactance is set at the higher value and hence the starting torque is close to zero.
-The reactance is controlled smoothly by increasing the control winding current, and this gives the step less variation of starting torque.
+In the starting, the reactance is set at the higher value, and hence the starting torque is close to zero.
+The reactance is controlled smoothly by increasing the winding control current, and this gives the step less variation of starting torque.
 Thus motor starts without any jerks and accelerates smoothly.

 Part Winding Starting

 Some squirrel cage motors have two or more stator windings, and these windings are connected in parallel during the normal operation.
 During starting only one winding is connected, which increases the starter impedance and reduces the starting current.
 This starting scheme is called part winding starting.
 The machine starts with winding 1 when the CBm is closed and after the full speed is reached the CBs is closed to connect winding 2.